-In the information age it is nearly fatal to approach a business venture or company idea without having a marketing strategy.
-It is and will be the key to your success to a degree, and your ability or lack there of to implement successful marketing strategies will often make or break your venture.
+In the information age, it is nearly fatal to approach a business venture or company idea without having marketing strategies.
+It is and will be the key to your success to a degree.
+In turn, your ability or lack thereof to implement successful marketing strategies will often make or break your venture.

-Marketing is defined as those actions that you take to bring potential customers to an awareness of your company’s existence, and of the products or services that your company offers to potential customers, and why they should buy them from you.
+Marketing is defined as those actions that you take to bring potential customers to an awareness of your company’s existence.
+It also includes the promotion of the products or services that your company offers to potential customers.
+In essence, why they should buy them from you.
 In one sentence, “We are company A and we make product X for target audience Y.”

 There are a lot of different aspects to successful marketing, and there are several different ways something can be marketed, with a different strategy for each.
 The focus and driving foundation of your personal marketing strategy should be one of making absolutely sure that your products and your services actually do meet customer needs and wants.
 You can’t just do this once either.